- Server-Side TLS: Secures incoming connections to TrustGate.

 Server-Side TLS

-file.
+Server-side TLS is configured in theconfig/config.yaml file.
 This configuration secures incoming connections to the TrustGate proxy server.
 TLS settings are loaded once at proxy startup.

-Example Configuration (config/config.yaml
+Example Configuration (config/config.yaml)

 Configuration Parameters